Quantum Geometric Langlands Categories from N = 4 Super Yang-Mills Theory: Introduction

 \begin{theorem}[{\cite[Theorem 4.9, Theorem 4.21]{EY1}}] The two-parameter family of further twists of the holomorphic twist generated by $Q_A$ and $Q_B$ coincides with the two parameter family of stacks

 \end{theorem}

-\begin{remark} The statement of \cite[Theorem 4.9]{EY1} is not quite correct.
+\begin{remark} The statement of \cite[Theorem 4.9]{EY1} is not quite correct although the mathematical content of the theorem is intact.
 Indeed, while the deformation at the point $(\lambda,\mu) = (1,0)$ in the family above coincides with a twist in the two parameter family spanned by $Q_A$ and $Q_B$, it doesn't correspond to the point we called $Q_B$, as we will explain in the next section and spell out in detail in Section \ref{22_section}. \end{remark}